-3.3 ADDITIONALITY
+3.3 Additionality Assessment

 Offset projects must meet the additionality requirements included below.
 Eligible offsets must be generated by projects that yield additional GHG reductions that exceed any GHG reductions otherwise required by law or regulation or any GHG reduction that would otherwise occur in a conservative business-as-usual scenario.
-These requirements are assessed through the Legal Requirement Test in Section 3.3.1 and the Performance Standard Evaluation in Section 3.3.2.
+Assessment of the additionality of a project will be made based on passing EITHER a performance standard evaluation and a regulatory surplus test OR ACR's three-prong additionality test (which, as a first step, includes a regulatory surplus test).
+Projects shall demonstrate conformance with the full requirements found in EITHER Sections 3.3.1 and 3.3.2 OR Section 3.3.3 only once at the beginning of a crediting period.
+However, projects shall demonstrate regulatory surplus during verification activities for each reporting period.

-3.3.1 Legal Requirement Test
+3.3.1 REGULATORY SURPLUS TEST